fiyinadedigba/random-number-high-perfomance-server/task2/README.md

 ### SSL / TLS Health

-Certificate expiry (`probe_ssl_earliest_cert_expiry` from blackbox_exporter) should be probed externally — from outside the server, not from the server itself.
+Certificate expiry (`probe_ssl_earliest_cert_expiry` from blackbox_exporter) should be probed externally, from outside the server, not from the server itself.
 This catches cases where the cert is valid on disk but not trusted by browsers (wrong chain, wrong hostname).
 An alert rule like `probe_ssl_earliest_cert_expiry - time() < 86400 * 7` fires 7 days before expiry.

-Handshake errors (`nginx_ssl_handshakes_failed` for Nginx; `haproxy_frontend_ssl_connections_total` with error labels for HAProxy) spike when something changes — a bad certificate deployment, a client fleet updating to an incompatible TLS version, or a misconfigured cipher suite.
+Handshake errors (`nginx_ssl_handshakes_failed` for Nginx; `haproxy_frontend_ssl_connections_total` with error labels for HAProxy) spike when something changes, a bad certificate deployment, a client fleet updating to an incompatible TLS version, or a misconfigured cipher suite.

 ### Proxy Application Metrics

-These are the user-facing indicators of service health.
+These are the user facing indicators of service health.

 Request rate (`rate(nginx_http_requests_total[1m])`) establishes the baseline.
 A sudden drop from 25k to 15k req/s usually means something upstream broke, not that traffic naturally decreased.